The credit and development of folk dances of Maharashtra go to its village and small town.

 This dance also includes Ghoti Lejim, Ghungroo Lejim, Dakhni Lejim, and Palita Lejim.

-Gafa Folk dances of Maharashtra
+Gafa Folk Dances of Maharashtra

 gafa dance